 - May 10, 2018: The 11th Circuit Court of Appeals denies Bostock’s petition for an en banc rehearing and affirms the lower court’s dismissal of Bostock’s Title VII claims.

-- May 25, 2018: Bostock and his attorneys files a petition for certiorari with the U.S. Supreme Court.
+- May 25, 2018: Bostock and his attorneys files a cert. petition with the U.S. Supreme Court.

 - July 2, 2018: Response from the other party and “friend-of-the-court” briefs are filed.

 - July 20, 2018: The U.S. Court of Appeals for the 11th Circuit denies en banc review in the case.
 Judge Robin Rosenbaum issues a strongly worded dissent that takes the court to task for its inaction, saying, “I cannot explain why a majority of our Court is content to rely on the precedential equivalent of an Edsel with a missing engine, when it comes to an issue that affects so many people.”

 - January 4, 2019: With the case fully briefed, the cert. petition is distributed for the January 4 conference at the U.S. Supreme Court, the first chance for the Justices to take action on the petition.The Justices take no action at this conference or nine additional conferences held from January through April 2019.